-- We have team of knowledgeable personnel that are trustworthy, friendly and always on time.
+- We have a team of knowledgeable personnel that are trustworthy, friendly and always on time.

 - We’ll take you to the places where no other tours usually go.

-How much is the private Spiritual Sunday Walking tour per person?
+How much is the private Spiritual Sunday tour per person?

 - Our prices are quoted per person.
-We require minimum two participants to organise this private tour.
+We require minimum two participants to organize this private tour.
 Please contact us if you'd like to book a private tour for one person.
-The prices include English speaking professional guidance and museum entrance fees.
+The prices include English-speaking professional guidance and venue entrance fees.
 We offer dynamic pricing which means as the number of people on your private group increase, our per person prices decrease.

-- This tour is $95 USD/person for two people; $90 USD/person for three people; $80 USD/person for four people; $75 USD/person for five people and so on.
-You will automatically get the dynamic pricing at the booking phase after choosing the total number of people.
+- This tour costs $140 USD/person for two people; $125 USD/person for three people; $115 USD/person for four people; $105 USD/person for five people and $95 USD/person for six people.
+You will automatically get the dynamic pricing at the booking phase once you select the total number of people.

 - Please contact us for custom pricing for groups over six people.